jostylr/role-dnd-hybrid/src/data.md

 There are features that have a series of choices that are equivalent, but each additional one comes at a different level.
 For these we use start: inc: to indicate the starting level amount and how to advance

+Need to go through and recast some things in terms of magic points (generally anything with restricted uses).
+Ki, divine channeling, etc.

     # General